 - I am seeking for a key to the true character of a place or of a local community.
 Quite often, I paint buildings that no longer exist or in surroundings untypical for them – he explained.

 Sometimes, Tytus takes to means of artistic expression different than watercolour.
-This is what he did to paint the designs for three murals for Warsaw, a large-format picture book: Citynauts, and the landscapes of Warsaw in ruins for the film: After the Apocalypse.
+This is what he did to paint the designs for five murals for Warsaw, a large-format picture book: Citynauts, and the landscapes of Warsaw in ruins for the film: After the Apocalypse.

 Brzozowski’s paintings were exhibited during the Polish Culture Season in Ningbo (China), and the prestigious ARTLIFE festival in Moscow.
 They are also used by the Polish Touristic Organisation to promote Poland in the international fairs.
 Tytus Brzozowski’s specialty and his distinctive feature are lectures on Warsaw’s history and architecture.

 In his watercolour paintings, Tytus is seeking the character of the Polish cities.
 Most often, he portrays Warsaw, which is vivid and full of large-city gloss on his paintings.

 Sometimes, for example, in painting: Kraków-Sopot-Warszawa, Brzozowski combines the typical elements of various cities, thus weaving a broader story about Poland and its architectural roots.
 He willingly visualises metaphors thus conveying feelings or imaginations of specific place.

 Drawing on specific buildings and the local traits of buildings and lansdcape, Tytus creates new fairy-tale worlds.
 Even though they are only on paper, they are real, recognizable and – for certain – they are local.

 With Warsaw in heart - in the heart of Warsaw

 Tytus says that he "will not paint Warsaw as a bad place”.
 In his paintings he shows its positive, joyful or nostalgic image.
 It is not just another city for him.
 Why – you may ask?